KAIST-ELST/Jx_DMFT/README.md

 * Jx calculation combined with dynamical mean-field theory (DMFT).
 * Self-consistent DMFT calculation.

-Jx_DMFT performs the above calculations by reading a non-interacting Hamiltonian through the DFTforge interface.
-Therefore, the list of DFT-code combinable with Jx_DMFT follows the compatibility of DFTforge (https://github.com/KAIST-ELST/DFTforge.jl).
+Jx_DMFT performs the above calculations by reading a non-interacting Hamiltonian through the DFTforge interface (https://github.com/KAIST-ELST/DFTforge.jl).
+Therefore, the list of DFT-code combinable with Jx_DMFT follows the compatibility of DFTforge.

 # Prerequisite
 * DFTforge pakage of Julia language